 Simple English definitions for legal terms

-Read a random definition: supplies
+Read a random definition: religion, freedom of

 The advice-of-counsel defense is used in patent infringement cases.
 It means that the defendant sought and relied on the advice of a lawyer before continuing the act that is being challenged.
 This defense is not a true defense, but it can be used to show that the defendant did not act willfully, which can affect the amount of damages they may have to pay.